UNITE HERE Retirement Fund Members are the Latest Identified Victims of Horizon Actuarial Data Breach

 UNITE HERE Retirement Fund was just added to the list of groups that had members impacted by the Horizon Actuarial Services data breach.

 As reported earlier this month (see original story here), on March 25th Horizon Actuarial Services (Horizon) reported a “privacy incident” that culminated with the payment of ransomware to a group that claimed to have “stolen copies of personal data” from Horizon’s computer servers.

-Originally, fourteen benefit plans, heath funds and trusts were identified as organizations impacted by the extortion.
-The addition of UNITED HERE Retirement Fund brings the total number of funds with affected members to 34.
+Initially, fourteen benefit plans, health funds, and trusts were identified as organizations impacted by the extortion.
+The addition of UNITE HERE Retirement Fund brings the total number of funds with affected members to 34.

 A copy of the Horizon Actuarial Services California Data Breach Notice can be found here.

 UNITE HERE is a labor union representing approximately 300,000 people who work in the hotel, gaming, food service, manufacturing, textile, distribution, laundry, transportation, and airport industries.

 UNITE HERE has 8 local chapters in California that serve members throughout the state, including: